-ABSTRACT:- Cellular automata (CA) have been used by many researchers for homogeneous traffic flow modelling.
+ABSTRACT - Cellular automata (CA) have been used by many researchers for homogeneous traffic flow modelling.
 In country like India, non lane based traffic prevails; hence, designing control systems for such situations is a challenging task.
 Traffic simulation helps the analyst to model the behaviour of such complex systems.
 To represent multiple vehicle types, a multi cell representation was adopted.
 The position and speed of vehicles are assumed to be discrete in developed model.
 The speed of each vehicle changes in accordance with its interactions with other vehicles and is governed by some pre-assigned (stochastic) rules.
 In this paper, mid block section two-lane heterogeneous traffic flow model(MBTFM) using CA is presented.
 A conventional CA model is modified to handle heterogeneous traffic.
 While addressing heterogeneity, essentials features of the CA like uniform cell size, simple rules, and the computational efficiency achieved in homogeneous models are retained to a great extent by modifying cell size and developing certain rules which control vehicles as well as the road characteristics.
 The cell size is reduced to accommodate more ranges of speed, acceleration, size of vehicles and deceleration as well as to represent aggregate behaviour of vehicles.
 Further, to address the issue of non lane based movement, lateral movement rules were proposed.

+The speed breakers are typically used to reduce the speed of vehicles near certain Institutions such as schools and hospitals.
+New rules are developed to analyse the impact of speed breaking on traffic characteristics.
 Calibration and validation of the model is also carried out at macroscopic level using real-world data.
 The model is verified for the microscopic characteristics with a conventional car-following simulation model.
-The model performed reasonably well.
+The model performed reasonably well in predicting the speed at bump and overall delay.
 The results show that developed model can be used as an effective tool for heterogeneous traffic flow modelling considering the computational benefit and simplicity in developing CA models.